Murders of Jacqueline Ansell-Lamb and Barbara Mayo: Initial inquiries

 A reconstruction was broadcast on television a week after the motorway checkpoints were set up, covering Mayo's last known movements from her home in Hammersmith to the M1 motorway.
 The reconstruction led to 700 members of the public coming forward to say they had sighted Mayo.
-A significant sighting came from a man who said he was certain he had seen Mayo or a girl fitting her description at 4:00p.m. on 12 October, thumbing for a lift and then getting into a white Morris Traveller at Kimberley, Nottinghamshire.
+A significant sighting came from a man who said he was certain he had seen Mayo or a girl fitting her description at 4:00 p.m. on 12 October, thumbing for a lift and then getting into a white Morris Traveller at Kimberley, Nottinghamshire.
 This was less than twenty miles from where she was found dead and was located just off Junction 26 of the M1 motorway.
 The witness said he had driven past her thumbing for a lift, not being able to pick her up as he had others in the car, and said that he saw in his rear-view mirror her being picked up by a Morris Traveller which he had seen parked nearby moments earlier.
 The driver was described as being between 30 and 35 years old, of medium build with mousy hair brushed forward.
 The witness said the vehicle followed behind him heading towards the M1, and after both cars joined the motorway he soon lost sight of the vehicle.
 Police believed the driver was her killer.
 At that time 100,000 Morris Travellers were on the road in Britain, and each owner had to be traced and eliminated.
 Each driver of Morris Travellers in the country was spoken to.
 Despite this, the driver of the Morris Traveller never came forward.
 Another notable witness who came forward after the reconstruction was a butcher from Kimberley who said that he thought she had come into his shop and then walked down the hill towards the main road.
 No one came forward to say they had given a lift to Mayo that day, which was unusual as someone had to have driven her out of London to Kimberley.
 Several 'courting couples' were known to have been in the area where Mayo was found at the time she was dumped there, but none of them came forward either.
 The records of 28,000 criminals were checked and 76,000 leads were looked into.